Sharly-Chess/sharly-chess.github.io/docs/running-an-event/managing-players.en.md

 ## Changing Tournaments

-At the start of an event, it's common for players to switch between tournaments — for example, from an Open section to a U1600 section.
+At the start of an event, it's common for players to switch between tournaments — for example, from an Open section to an under 1600 Elo section.
 You can update a player’s tournament assignment directly from the **Tournament** field in the Players table.

 ## Updating Players from the Latest Databases